 Today is the day!
 You may need to get started early, but if you have done the prep work already mentioned, it will be a snap.

-While your potatoes are boiling, assemble the cornbread stuffing.
-Bake the stuffing for 30 to 40 minutes.
+- While your potatoes are boiling, assemble the cornbread stuffing.
+Bake the stuffing for 30–40 minutes.
 Remove and cover with foil to keep warm.

-Now, get that turkey in the oven!
-Use the time table above.
-Remember to take two readings to determine when the turkey is done.
+- Now, get that turkey in the oven!
+Use the following timetable: